HalfOfTwoBiscuits/painter/README.md

 - Linux and MacOS executable version(s).
   - In the level editor, an option that swaps the effects of the left and right mouse button, so that MacOS users can use all the features without a right click.

-- A web build.
-I was unsucessful in creating one with pygbag, and I'm unclear what the issue is, so maybe I'll ask?
-  - pygbag would also allow me to create a mobile build, though the controls would probably need a rework to allow that.

 ### Attribution
 Made using pygame-ce [https://pypi.org/project/pygame-ce/].